hamzafarooq2/Portfolio/README.md

-This is my portfolio website, using pure Html Css & Javascript.
+This is my portfolio website, using pure Html Css and Javascript.